top of page

 Prolonged grief disorder generally involves the loss of a child or partner, or a sudden or violent death.
 This disorder affects about 10% of people who lose a loved one.
 Maybe it’s affecting you.

-If so, one of our therapists can walk you through grief therapy.
-There are different approaches to grief counseling.
-One is Cognitive Behavioral Therapy where the therapist will help you identify false beliefs that you may have which are affecting your behavior, and help you move into true beliefs that move you into the light.
+One of our therapists can support you with grief therapy.
+The therapist might use Cognitive Behavioral Therapy to identify false beliefs that you may have which are affecting your behavior, and the therapist will help you accept true beliefs that move you into the light.
 The counselor will ask you to explore your thoughts about grief and then look at how these thoughts affect your emotions and your behavior.
-They will help you reframe, reinterpret, and move into a positive change.
+The counselor will help you reframe, reinterpret, and move into a positive change.

-For children, we have counselors trained in play therapy that may use dolls, puppets, stuffed animals, and other toys or play activities to help the child share his or her thoughts, feelings, questions, and concerns.
-Or the counselor might use art therapy, which allows children to express their feelings without words by painting and drawing a picture of the person they are grieving.
+For children, we have counselors who may use dolls, puppets, stuffed animals, and other toys or play activities to help the child share his or her thoughts, feelings, questions, and concerns.
+Or the counselor might help children express their feelings without words by painting and drawing a picture of the person they are grieving.

 Common Objections To Grief Therapy